 Seeing this iconic land and seascape is a dream come true.
 How many movies, TV shows, and advertisements have featured the mighty Diamond Head rising behind Waikiki beach?
 So THIS was our first destination.

 We walked the wide sidewalk along the beach to Duke’s to have the requisite Mai Tai.
-We were tired after the long flight but were renewed and charmed sitting overlooking Waikiki Bay with our cheery umbrella drinks.
+We were tired after the long flight but felt renewed (and charmed) as we sat overlooking Waikiki Bay with our cheery umbrella drinks.
 Vacation time!!!

-Another must-do.
+Another first time Hawaii must-do.
 The water on Waikiki was warm and delightful.
 But the sun is intense.
 Make sure you have a hat, cover-up, and good reef-safe sunscreen.
 (Hawaii has banned the sale of sunscreen containing coral harming ingredients.)

 The beach is very popular, with kayakers, outrigger canoes, etc. all using the water.
 If you’d like a safer spot to swim, head to the far end, Kūhiō beach, where there’s a protected area for swimmers.